SAP-archive/grunt-openui5/README.md

 ### Overview

 Provides middleware for the [grunt-contrib-connect](https://github.com/gruntjs/grunt-contrib-connect) task to run a web server.
 This task will configure the `connect` task target with the same name and invoke it with the provided arguments.
+As this task creates it's own middleware, the `connect` task's `base` option will not be respected.
+If you want to modify the middleware, provide a function callback as `middleware` option (see [here](https://github.com/gruntjs/grunt-contrib-connect#middleware)).
+The function will be called after the middleware has been created.

 ### Options